Everyone deals with the tough stuff in life differently - and breakups are no exception.

 Not only do you get a chance to get things off your chest, chances are you might pick up some good advice or just be inspired by someone else who has had their heart broken and come back better than ever.

-We asked some of the Mai crew to think back to their past relationship breakups and how they dealt with them, and this is what Tegan from the Mai Morning Crew had to say.
+We asked some of the Mai crew to think back to their past relationship breakups and how they dealt with them, and this is what our Queen K'Lee from Mai Days had to say.

 Own the Feels is brought to you by #LoveBetter, a campaign funded by the Ministry for Social Development.